maon007/Share_prediction_regression_model/README.md

    ```bash
     python data_exploration_and_analysis.py "./data_1.csv"
    ```
-- The scripts will load the data, run the general exploration and analysis of the data, and analyse channels more in details
+- The scripts will load the data, run the general exploration and analysis of the data, analyze channels more in detail, and return information from the analysis

     - **for the prediction:**
    ```bash
     python share_prediction.py "./data_1.csv"
    ```
-- The scripts will load the data, preprocess it, train the model, make predictions, and evaluate the model's performance.
+- The scripts will load the data, preprocess it, train the model, make predictions, evaluate the model's performance, and return essential information.

 ### Using Dockerfiles
 You can also use a Dockerfile to build the image for the scripts.
 Open a terminal and navigate to the directory containing Dockerfiles and Python files.
 Build the image using the following command: